-Is it Possible to Stop Hair Loss?
+Is it Possible to Stop Losing Hair?

 An adult has between 100,000 and 150,000 hair follicles that grow and fall out continuously during a cycle known as the hair growth life cycle.
 Since each hair follicle grows at its own pace, you can find hair follicles in distinct stages of growth all over your scalp.

 Now, when hair loss increases notably or only occurs in certain areas, we might be experiencing a disorder known as Alopecia.
 The causes behind this disorder are extremely varied: skin diseases, hereditary factors, medicines, stress, an inadequate diet and even hairdos that pull on the scalp could all contribute to the development of Alopecia.

 The types of alopecia within the category of Cicatricial Alopecias are rare and are characterized by the destruction of the hair follicle due to inflammation, infections or trauma.
 If this is the case, the hair loss is irreversible.
 Some main causes for this type of affliction include: